fluid-project/jira-to-11ty/src/issues/FLUID-6359.md

     {
       "author": "Gregor Moss",
       "date": "2019-07-15T11:03:23.158-0400",
-      "body": "I echo @@Alan Harnum's sentiment.
+      "body": "I echo Alan Harnum's sentiment.
 It makes sense that the dist folder should be wholly sufficient for usage of infusion in an external project.\n"
     },
     {
       "author": "Justin Obara",
       "date": "2019-07-16T11:30:31.459-0400",
-      "body": "In talking with @@Colin Clark another option would be to create a \"package\" specific NPM module.
+      "body": "In talking with Colin Clark another option would be to create a \"package\" specific NPM module.
 For example an infusion-uiOptions module that provided everything needed for UIO at an easy to grab place.
 This would be setup to pull in infusion, and copy over all the necessary bits to a specific location before publishing.\n"
     },
     {
       "author": "Justin Obara",
       "date": "2019-07-16T11:31:36.244-0400",
-      "body": "Another option form talking with @@Colin Clark is to copy templates and message bundles to the dist directory.\n"
+      "body": "Another option form talking with Colin Clark is to copy templates and message bundles to the dist directory.\n"
     },
     {
       "author": "Justin Obara",